 George has worked for 25 years as a finance executive for companies such as Aetna, Diageo, GE, and American Express.
 He has been the finance lead on numerous mergers & acquisitions, new product launches, and corporate restructurings, and was the CFO of six healthcare start-ups at Aetna.
 His passion for helping families facing cancer is driven by the loss of his wife of 24 years to cancer.

-Bob Hinckley, Board Chair.
-After more than 30 years as a business executive, working in sales, development, marketing and strategy roles, Bob retired early to give something back.
+After more than 30 years as a business executive, working in sales, development, marketing and strategy roles, Bob Hinckley retired early to give something back.
 He has been active with a number of charitable organizations, including American Corporate Partners as a mentor for veterans returning from war and wanting to get into the business world.
 He is also an executive sponsor of the Connecticut Pathways in Technology Early College High School program, which teams inner city high school students with business leaders and a community college for a specialized six-year degree program.

 Ceci Maher is an experienced leader in long-range planning, budgeting, program development, evaluation, fundraising and marketing.
 From 2005 – 2019, Ceci was CEO of Person-to-Person, a social service agency serving 25,000 people annually in Fairfield County.
 Under Ceci’s leadership, Person-to-Person experienced significant growth in delivering services and programs, and expanded from one to three sites.